Ahthe/Amplifier-AI/README.md

 ## Why We Built It 💡

-We wanted to push the boundaries of what AI can do and address a significant issue: 61% of startups fail due to poor marketing.
+We wanted to push the boundaries of what AI can do and address a significant issue: 61% of startups fail due to poor marketing to tackle these challenges.
+Our platform features customizable AI Chatbots and an AI Lead Finder, potentially reducing the 38% failure rate due to ineffective strategies.

 - Amplifier AI was developed using:
     - Next.js